7 Tips for HR: Ensure Employee Engagement during Inflation

 3. Be open to re-thinking the compensation strategy

 Are the employees that produce the most value for the company and team the ones that are favored in the current compensation approach?
-If not, then be open to adjusting the approach because right now you are facing a big risk of losing the employees that are heavily involved in value creation.
+If not, then be open to adjusting the approach because right now you are facing a big risk of losing the employees who are heavily involved in value creation.

 4. Create a focused adjustment of wages

-Together with the leaders, HR should identify key employees that might not be at the correct wage level and may therefore be in danger of switching jobs.
-In particular, key employees that have been loyal for a number of years can reap significant benefits by switching company and can no longer defend the wage difference that may exist between their current job and a new job (“loyalty tax”).
-The concept of “loyalty tax” covers the fact that employees that do not change jobs every 3-5 years risk being left behind in relation to the overall wage level over the course of their careers.
+Together with the leaders, HR should identify key employees who might not be at the correct wage level and may therefore be in danger of switching jobs.
+In particular, key employees that have been loyal for a number of years can reap significant benefits by switching companies and can no longer defend the wage difference that may exist between their current job and a new job (“loyalty tax”).
+The concept of “loyalty tax” covers the fact that employees who do not change jobs every 3-5 years risk being left behind in relation to the overall wage level over the course of their careers.

 5. Respect the concerns of the employees

 Empathy is critical in a time when changes are taking place – particularly if these involve the employee’s financial situation and concerns.
-Leaders, HR and top management have generally done an exemplary job of showing empathy during COVID-19.
+Leaders, HR, and top management have generally done an exemplary job of showing empathy during COVID-19.
 Now you have to call upon some of the same skills, only this time it involves financial security rather than health safety.

 6. Support leaders to enter into dialogs on wages in the team

-The leader has an important task of explaining and translating messages from HR and top management concerning wage levels and development.
+The leader has the important task of explaining and translating messages from HR and top management concerning wage levels and development.
 Leaders must be ready to enter into a dialog on the significance of wages for engagement – both in the team and with the individual employee.
-The leader must recognize that the wages can have a significant impact on engagement and that, for some, it is so significant that they switch jobs.
-The leaders must shift their focus towards providing examples of all the things that are now driving engagement at work to a greater degree, so that this is visible to the employee.
+The leader must recognize that wages can have a significant impact on engagement and that, for some, it is so significant that they switch jobs.
+The leaders must shift their focus towards providing examples of all the things that are now driving engagement at work to a greater degree so that this is visible to the employee.

 7. Strengthen recognition of effort and connection to the team

-The leader must be close to the employees in the team and be fully focused on recognition, both in the employee-leader relationship but also mutually between team members.
+The leader must be close to the employees in the team and be fully focused on recognition, both in the employee-leader relationship and also mutually between team members.
 Establish a common understanding that there are certain external circumstances affecting the frameworks for teamwork, and make it clear that if we help one another we will get through the situation safely.
-The perceived connection to the team and close colleagues is an important barrier to avoid employee turnover.
+The perceived connection to the team and close colleagues is an important barrier to avoiding employee turnover.

-Right now, there is great risk that you will lose some of the employees that are most important to the company or the team.
+Right now, there is a great risk that you will lose some of the employees that are most important to the company or the team.
 Therefore, it is critical that leaders remain close to the employees.
-That leaders take responsibility and listen to an even greater degree and, at times, enter into difficult dialogs concerning the drivers of employee motivation and engagement and how the situation can be improved.
+Leaders take responsibility and listen to an even greater degree and, at times, enter into difficult dialogs concerning the drivers of employee motivation and engagement and how the situation can be improved.

-HR must make sure that these dialogs are supported at all levels of the organization by a data-driven foundation, so that the leaders can always tap into what is most important for the team’s/unit’s motivation and engagement.
-HR must also ensure that leaders receive general feedback from exit surveys and interviews, so that they can consider whether their focus and communication require adjustment.
+HR must make sure that these dialogs are supported at all levels of the organization by a data-driven foundation so that the leaders can always tap into what is most important for the team’s/unit’s motivation and engagement.
+HR must also ensure that leaders receive general feedback from exit surveys and interviews so that they can consider whether their focus and communication require adjustment.